outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - generate (or find & map) solution automation workflows that can generate these alternate structures & apply them to generate these alternate structures as a solution to map inputs/outputs
         - this works bc of the definition of 'alternate' applied to solution automation workflow inputs like info structures

-      - apply structures of power to solution automation workflow components (like inputs, core interaction functions, or implementation variables)
+      - apply structures of power (which tend to overlap with 'useful system components' bc of the definition of 'useful/relevant') to solution automation workflow components (like inputs, core interaction functions, or implementation variables)
         - structures of power include:
           - alternative structures
           - efficiency structures
+          - organization/integration structures
+          - connection/interaction structures
+          - filter structures
-          - organization structures
+          - distribution structures
           - alignment structures
+          - certainty structures
         - these structures are powerful because they enable other components (like functions such as 'storage' by reducing need for storing other structures)
+        - this works bc of the definition of 'power' (as an 'root or causal input' or 'input enabling (distributing power to) other components' or a 'resource-distribution function') applied to problem/solution interaction functions

       - identify & apply changes to general solution automation workflows to fit them to & implement them as configurations of alternate problem-solving tools or tools acting as components of a solution automation workflow (ai networks/algorithms, math functions, other structures for specific intents like 'info-finding' tools as 'filter sequence' structures)
         - example: